r-leyshon/ptspotter/README.md

 ### Version 0.1

+* adj_file_nos introduces alphanumeric hash into filename if all files are identical.
 * current_file cleans string differently for Mac OS.
 * wrap_up uses control flow to prompt for log4r infrastructure.
 * sequence_file_ops - function to quickly create numbered scripts.
 Only overwrites pre-existing files if argument force = TRUE.